doritoes/AI-PC-Labs/Captcha_Solver/2_OpenVINO.md

 # Install OpenVINO
 In this step we install the bridge between Python and your Intel NPU.

+NOTE Since the Intel Core Ultra 7 265T is part of the newer Arrow Lake family, ensure you specify openvino>=2024.5 to guarantee support for the latest NPU features.

 ## Install
 1. Install the C++ Redistributable
     - NOTE This allows building from source in below steps